-The acts of the XXIVGC remind us that faith is real for us in a process to be shared as consecrated women, as educating communities, as Salesian Family, and as a Church to revive and bear witness to the beauty of our vocation and mission in an attitude of continuous formation.
-In this process, we assume missionary synodality as a way of life to listen to the cry of the poor and the earth and make bold evangelical choices.
+The Acts of the XXIVGC remind us that faith is real for us in a process to be shared as consecrated women, as educating communities, as Salesian Family, and as a Church to revive and bear witness to the beauty of our vocation and mission in an attitude of continuous formation.
+In this process, we assume missionary synodality as a way of life to listen to the cry of the poor and the earth and make bold evangelical choices to "transform from within both humanity and the whole cosmos" (Pope Francis' Jubilee Prayer).